knpuniversity/symfony-journey/knpu/container/definition.md

 [[[ code('4de0684cef') ]]]

-To put this into the container, intead of calling `set`, use `setDefinition` with the nickname `logger` and the `$loggerDefinition`.
+To put this into the container, instead of calling `set`, use `setDefinition` with the nickname `logger` and the `$loggerDefinition`.
 Now get rid of the old lines that set the `logger` service directly: